wp-plugins/super-simple-google-analytics/readme.txt

 == Changelog ==

 = 1.1 =
-* Fixed maxlength of 1st box from 6 to 8 characters.
+* Fixed maxlength of 1st box (from 6 to 8 characters).

 = 1.0 =
 * First released version.